 Using The Google Business Redressal Complaint Form To Report A Fake Location

-If the listings are still active a few weeks after you submitted the “suggest an edit” request(s) or you received notification that Google couldn’t verify the edits, you have one other step you can take to get the listing removed.
+If the listings are still active a few weeks after you submitted the “suggest an edit” request(s), or you received a notification that Google couldn’t verify the edits, you have one other step you can take to get the listing removed.

 Google Business Redressal Complaint Form

 This formal complaint form that Google set up to report business listings is much more detailed than the “submit an edit” option.
-You will need to provide detailed and accurate information in the Business Redressal Complaint form.
+You must provide precise and accurate information in the Business Redressal Complaint form.

 We recommend that you take the time to compile the requested information and provide as much evidence as possible to support your claim that a business location is fake.
 Attach photos, screenshots and other documentation to show this fake business listing is affecting your business and others in the local marketing area.

-To get you started, we’ve included the information that you will need to provide when reporting the fake location.
+To get you started, we’ve included the information you must provide when reporting the fake location.

 First, you’ll enter your personal information: